GitHubDragonFly/ModbusSlaveSimulation/README.md

   - Debug/Start Debugging (or press F5) to run the app.
 - Locate created EXE file in the /bin/Debug folder and copy it over to your preferred folder or Desktop.
 ## -> For Mono
-- Make sure that Mono is installed on your computer.
+- Make sure that Mono is installed on your computer, both mono-complete and mono-vbnc.
 - Download and extract the zip file of this project and locate Mono archive in the "Mono" folder.
 - Extract 4 files and potentially rename the newly created folder and/or exe file to something shorter if you wish (just to make terminal navigation quicker).
 - Open the terminal, navigate to the folder and type: sudo mono ModbusSlaveSimulation.exe